ozmos/100-days-of-code/r1-log.md

 ###R1D93
 Spent a lot of time optimizing images, looking for plugins and setting up photo galleries.
 Made some progress with _forming a magic square_ challenge on hackerRank

+###R1D94
+This morning I solved the _forming a magic square_ challenge.
+Hooray.
+Made some more tweaks to [antiques.com](https://antiques.com) and went through some more lectures in my wordpress course.